kostaskougios/spi/sql/Benchmarks.md

-# Performance of Avro, Parquet, ORC on Spark Sql
+# Performance of Avro, Parquet, ORC with Spark Sql

 In this example we will compare performance of different spark sql formats when running a number of analytics queries on them.
 We'll compare these formats: